in the Isle of Purbeck

-Built on a low dry island between the marshy river plains, wareham became established as an important cross channel port in Saxon times.
+Built on a low dry island between the marshy river plains, Wareham became an important cross-channel port in Saxon times.

-The town's strategic setting has made it an important settlement throughout its long history.
+The town's strategic setting has made it a significant settlement throughout its long history.
 Excavations at the nearby Bestwall site have produced evidence of transient early Mesolithic activity dating to around 9000 BCE.

-Wareham's oldest features are the town walls, ancient earth ramparts surrounding the town, likely built by Alfred the Great in the 9th century to defend the town from the Danes as part of his system of burh towns.
-The Danes invaded and occupied Wareham in 876, and only left after Alfred returned with an army and made a payment of Danegeld.
-In 998 they attacked again, and in 1015 an invasion led by King Canute left the town in ruins.
+Wareham's oldest features are the town walls and ancient earth ramparts surrounding the town, likely built by Alfred the Great in the 9th century to defend the town from the Danes as part of his system of burh towns.
+The Danes invaded and occupied Wareham in 876 and only left after Alfred returned with an army and made a payment to Danegeld.
+In 998, they attacked again, and in 1015 an invasion led by King Canute left the town in ruins.

 The town was a Saxon royal burial place, notably that of King Beorhtric (d.
 802).
 Also, in the town at the ancient minster church of Lady St. Mary is the coffin said to be that of Edward the Martyr, dating from 978.
 His remains had been hastily buried there and were later taken from Wareham to Shaftesbury Abbey in north Dorset.

-The town is divided into four quarters by the two main roads, which cross at right-angles.
-The medieval almshouses escaped the fire, and some of the Georgian façades are in fact disguising earlier buildings which also survived.
+The town is divided into four quarters by the two main roads, which cross at right angles.
+The medieval almshouses escaped the fire, and some of the Georgian façades disguised earlier buildings which also survived.

 With the outbreak of the First World War in 1914, Wareham became a garrison town with up to 7,000 soldiers living and training locally.